modos/university-api/README.md

-# Awesome Project Build with TypeORM
+# University Api - Typeorm

+my first experience with typeorm.

 Steps to run this project: